What to expect from your visit

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 And look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

-You'll find bottles of hand sanitizer you can use outside the toilet facilities, and at the entrances to shop, Granary restaurant & Old Dairy (when open), as well as sinks for hand washing in the available toilets.
+You'll find hand sanitizer you can use outside the toilet facilities and Granary restaurant, as well as sinks for hand washing in the available toilets.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.